679 orders · Page 1 of 14

 The Tribunal held that while the assessee had a reasonable cause for not maintaining books of accounts in the first year of penalty, the penalty under Section 271A was deleted as a one-time measure.
 It was further held that penalty under Section 271B was not leviable when books of accounts were not maintained in the first place.

-The Tribunal found that the orders did not clearly indicate whether notices were properly served.
-To provide an opportunity for a fair hearing, the case was restored to the file of the CIT(A).
+The Tribunal found that the impugned orders did not clearly indicate whether proper notices were served to the assessee.
+For the sake of justice, the Tribunal restored the issues to the CIT(A) for fresh consideration.

 The Tribunal condoned the delay in filing the appeal, citing the Covid-19 pandemic period and a landmark Supreme Court decision.
 The Tribunal also noted a lack of proper adjudication in the lower appellate order.